PrimoRPA/Docs.Eng/primo-studio/projects/readme-projects.md

 To edit a folder or a process, click the **Edit item** button:

+:small_orange_diamond: *Project path, specified at its creation time, cannot be changed.*

 ![](<../../.gitbook/assets/EditFolder-Dialog.png>)

 Deleting an item is done by selecting the element in the project and clicking the **Delete item** button.
 Confirm the action by pressing the **OK** button.